ThiagoSchetini/manjaro-architect-guide/README.md

 	KERNEL-headers (good idea)
 	KERNEL-acpi_call (use calls: https://github.com/mkottman/acpi_call)
+	... more ...
-	KERNEL-r8168 (!only if you have Realtek PCIe Ethernet) KERNEL-tp_smapi (!only for thinkpad notebooks)
+	KERNEL-r8168 (example if you have Realtek PCIe Ethernet) KERNEL-tp_smapi (example for thinkpad notebooks)
-	... etc ...
+	... etc ....

 #### [2] Install Bootloader

-Choose systemd.
-It's newer than the old grub, follows a new specification that make it simple to config and will better support dual boot.

-You can check more information about this incredible code on https://systemd.io

 Choose:

 	systemd-boot

-	set bootloader as default: Yes
+	It's newer than the old grub, follows a new specification that make it simple to config and will better support dual boot.
+Check more info on https://systemd.io

 #### [3] Configure Base

 Generate FSTAB (file):